 The Heat is On: Desert Tortoises and Survival

 Documentary film (2010) that explains why the Mojave Desert tortoise, which is an important indicator of desert ecosystem health, is declining and what scientists are doing to save them.
-(Problems?
-Try this version)
+The film can also be downloaded here.

 2009 film covering the role of science in restoring south San Francisco Bay's salt ponds to wetland habitat.